 Don’t be tempted to submit false reasons

 As always with UK immigration law, making something up is never a good idea.
 The application forms contain specific questions about absences.
-An application that contains false information/fake evidence risks being refused, including under the general grounds of refusal.
+An application that contains false information/fake evidence risks being refused.